 Developers should have received one or more emails listing recently used Google+ API methods in their projects.
-Whether or not an email was received, we strongly encourage developers to search for and remove any dependencies on Google+ APIs from their applications.
+Whether or not an email was received, we strongly encourage developers to search for and remove any affected dependencies on Google+ APIs from their applications.

-As part of these changes:
+As previously announced, as part of these changes:

-- The Google+ Sign-in feature has been fully deprecated and will also be shut down on March 7, 2019.
+- The Google+ Sign-in feature has been fully deprecated.
 Developers should migrate to the more comprehensive Google Sign-in authentication system.

 - Over the Air Installs is now deprecated and has been shut down.